postmanlabs/galaxy-workshop/part4-ActivateThrusters.md

 # Activate Thrusters

-In the last part of the session, we're going to look at a few areas for further learning, then we can separate into groups or do some self-directed learning with support from helpers.
+In the last part of the session, we're going to look at a few areas for further learning, then we can do Q&A, separate into groups, and/or do some self-directed learning with support from helpers.
 We can dive in more detail into any of the topics we've already covered if that's helpful too.

 ## 1. Collaboration in Postman